sintaxi/phonegap/lib/windows/README.md

 Getting Started
 ---

-- copy the file Cordova-1.5.0-Starter.zip to the folder : \My Documents\Visual Studio 2010\Templates\ProjectTemplates\
+- copy the file CordovaStarter-1.6.0.zip to the folder : \My Documents\Visual Studio 2010\Templates\ProjectTemplates\
 -- if you have just installed VisualStudio, you should launch it once to create this folder -- if you prefer, you may add the project instead to the "Silverlight for Windows Phone" subfolder of "Visual C#".
 This is up to you, and only affects where the project template is shown when creating a new project.
-You may need to create this folder.
+Also, You may need to create this folder.
-- Launch Visual Studio 2010 and select to create a new project -- Cordova-1.5.0-Starter should be listed as an option, give your new project a name -- If you do not see it, you may have to select the top level 'Visual C#' to see it
+- Launch Visual Studio 2010 and select to create a new project -- CordovaStarter should be listed as an option, give your new project a name
+--- Note: The description will let you know the version of Cordova you are targetting, if you have multiple templates.
+-- If you do not see it, you may have to select the top level 'Visual C#' to see it
 - Build and Run it!

-Note!!!
+Important!!!
 ---

 When you add or remove files/folders in the www folder you will need to do the following